These flavorful carne asada street tacos with avocado lime crema and fresh pico de gallo are a whole new way to make every day feel like Taco Tuesday!

 Ingredients

-- 12 street taco (4-inch) flour tortillas
+- 12 4-inch flour tortillas

-- 2 servings Cilantro Lime Rice*
+- 2 servings cilantro lime rice*

 Carne Asada Marinade